An insider's guide to Cardiff

 You’d be forgiven for immediately thinking of rugby, pints and hen weekends when a weekend in Cardiff is in question, but I am here to show you the actually-quite-nuanced cultural hub that this city truly is.

-I’ve been studying here for two years now, and I've narrowed down the best sources of inspiration and culture within reasonable distance from the city centre – so if you find yourself in Cardiff with a National Art Pass or a Student Art Pass and a day to kill, here is my hitlist of things to see.
+I’ve been studying here for two years now, and I've narrowed down the best sources of inspiration and culture within reasonable distance from the city centre – so if you find yourself in Cardiff with a Student Art Pass (or a National Art Pass!) and a day to kill, here is my hitlist of things to see.

 Impressionists at National Museum Cardiff